 However starting in 2022, getting to Wrangel Island has become a bit easier.
 The Heritage Adventurer will start the cruise from Nome Alaska and sail through the Bering Strait.
 This cuts out a pretty expensive charter flight!

-Plus – this means you can also extend your trip in beautiful and quirky Nome, which is one of my favorite remote destinations in Alaska!
-Nome is a quirky town where you can experience the real Alaska life.
+Plus – this means you can also extend your trip to beautiful and quirky Nome, which is one of my favorite remote destinations in Alaska!
+Nome is a quirky town where you can experience real Alaska life.
 There are plenty of unusual things to do in Nome if you extend your trip.

 5. Go Where Few People Have Gone Before

 I know that traveling to remote destinations isn’t for everyone; however, for those who do love it (like me), Wrangel Island is one of the gems of remote travel.
 The only way to get to Wrangel Island is by an Expedition Cruise and very few permits are given to cruise companies.